 Selection and Equity

-Applicants are considered for admission on the basis of information submitted via the College’s admissions application.
-In arriving at an admissions decision, a range of selection criteria is taken into account, including academic achievement, relevant work or voluntary experience and performance at interview or audition.
+Applicants are considered for admission on the basis of information provided on the application for admission form.
+In arriving at an admissions decision, selection criteria are taken into account, including academic achievement, relevant work or voluntary experience and performance at interview or audition.

 While all applicants should meet normal matriculation requirements for programmes, every application is considered on its own merit and selection procedures do not discriminate amongst applicants on the basis of age*, gender, race or ethnic background, socio-economic status, sexual orientation, religious affiliation or disability.